juancresc/SMSHub/README.md

 # SMSHub

+## Update

+I'n not currently giving support or updating this app.
+However I'm using it in a production environment with no issues

 ## what?

 SMSHub is an SMS Gateway application for Android phones (Android Studio project developed in Kotlin) you can use to add SMS functionality to your software.